How To Do A Simple Allergy Patch Test

 - Be sure the area of skin on which you will be performing the test is washed, dry and clean.

-- Apply a small amount of item you are testing* on the upper part of your inner arm (at the crook of the elbow).
+- Apply a small amount (about the size of a quarter) of the item you are testing* on the upper part of your inner arm (at the crook of the elbow).

 - Cover it with a bandage.

-- Choose a time of day where you can leave the patch test in place for at least 24 hours without getting it wet.
+- Choose a time of day when you can leave the patch test in place for at least 24 hours without getting it wet.

 - If you are sensitive to any of the ingredients, a reaction such as reddening, burning, itching, or other irritation, should occur within twenty-four hours of application.